boelle/LibreMesh/README.md

 A: Doesn't matter - they only see encrypted fragments.
 Integrity is checked via checksums.

 **Q: How do I climb the leaderboard?**
 A: Keep your node online, complete repairs, respond quickly to challenges.
-(Coming in Task 11)

 **Q: Is there a GUI?**
 A: Minimal terminal UI with live leaderboard, repair stats, and node health.
 Web dashboard planned later.